CEPT Professional Programs Announces Third Batch of Global Practices in Architecture & Urban Design

 SHARE THIS

 CEPT Professional Programs (CPP), the continuing education arm of CEPT University, has opened applications for the third batch of its flagship international program Global Practices in Architecture & Urban Design.
-The nine-day on-site program will be held in London from 22 to 30 June 2026, offering practicing architects and urban designers an immersive exposure to one of the world’s foremost cities.
+The nine-day on-site program will be held in London from 22 to 30 June 2026, offering practising architects and urban designers an immersive exposure to one of the world’s foremost cities.

-The program is designed to provide an international perspective on critical issues including architecture, infrastructure design, urban design, and placemaking.
+The program is designed to provide an international perspective on critical issues, including architecture, infrastructure design, urban design, and placemaking.
 Participants will undertake walking tours of significant recent developments, visit select heritage areas, and engage in interactive discussions with leading urban practitioners based in London.

-The curriculum is structured around seven thematic explorations of London — London Growing East, London Growing West, The City as an Economic Powerhouse, Cultural River Front, The City Fringe in Transition, Integrated Infrastructure, and Learning and Memory.
+The curriculum is structured around seven thematic explorations of London: London Growing East, London Growing West, The City as an Economic Powerhouse, Cultural River Front, The City Fringe in Transition, Integrated Infrastructure, and Learning and Memory.

 The program will be anchored by Steven Smith, Architect & Urbanist and Director of Urbannarrative, alongside A. Srivathsan, Urban Designer and Architectural Scholar and Head of the Centre for Research in Architecture and Urbanism at CEPT’s CRDF.